creative-area/AJAP/doc/annotations.md

 ## JS (URLs)

-Lists JS resources to be executed before the service is initiated.
+Lists JS resources to be executed before the service is initialized.
 For local URLs, the actual content of the targeted file is embedded within the service itself: beware of global var declarations that wouldn't be applied properly!

 The following declaration: